-Term 46.
+Term 52.
 Subrecipient Change Notification

-Except for subrecipients specifically proposed as part of the Recipient's Application for award, the Recipient must notify the Contracting Officer and Project Manager in writing 30 days prior to the execution of new or modified subrecipient agreements, including naming any To Be Determined subrecipients.
-This notification does not constitute a waiver of the prior approval requirements outlined in 2 CFR part 200 as amended by 2 CFR part 910, nor does it relieve the Recipient from its obligation to comply with applicable Federal statutes, regulations, and executive orders.
+Except for subrecipients specifically proposed as part of the recipient's Application for award, the recipient must notify the Grants Officer and Federal Project Manager in writing 30 days prior to the execution of new or modified subrecipient agreements, including naming any To Be Determined subrecipients.
+This notification does not constitute a waiver of the prior approval requirements outlined in 2 CFR Part 200 as adopted and supplemented by 2 CFR Part 910, nor does it relieve the recipient from its obligation to comply with applicable federal statutes, regulations, and executive orders.

-In order to satisfy this notification requirement, the Recipient documentation must, as a minimum, include the following:
+In order to satisfy this notification requirement, the recipient documentation must, at a minimum, include the following:

-- A description of the research to be performed, the service to be provided, or the equipment to be purchased; - Cost share commitment letter if the subrecipient is providing cost share to the Award; - An assurance that the process undertaken by the Recipient to solicit the subrecipient complies with their written procurement procedures as outlined in 2 CFR 200.317 through 200.327; - An assurance that no planned, actual or apparent conflict of interest exists between the Recipient and the selected subrecipient and that the Recipient's written standards of conduct were followed;
+- 1. A description of the research to be performed, the service to be provided, or the equipment to be purchased; - 2.
+Cost share commitment letter if the subrecipient is providing cost share to the award; - 3.
+An assurance that the process undertaken by the recipient to solicit the subrecipient complies with their written procurement procedures as outlined in 2 CFR 200.317 through 200.327; - 4.
+An assurance that no planned, actual or apparent conflict of interest exists between the recipient and the selected subrecipient and that the recipient's written standards of conduct were followed;1 - 5.
+A completed Environmental Questionnaire, if applicable; - A completed Transparency of Foreign Connections disclosure, if applicable, which includes the information as required in the NOFO that the award was selected under; - 7.
+An assurance that the subrecipient is not a debarred or suspended entity; - 8.
+An assurance that all required award provisions will be flowed down in the resulting subrecipient agreement.